Getting to Know Your Neighborhood: Brighton

 389 Washington St.

-With a menu brimming with appetizers, salads (there are more than two dozen to choose from), subs, gyros, calzones, wraps, and Italian specialties, and more than 30 pizza combinations, Little Pizza King will definitely be able to satisfy your appetite.
-And be sure to come hungry—with low prices, large portions, and endless options, you may end up with a feast.
-To quote from their website: “You’ll eat like a king!”
-Seating is limited; takeout and delivery are available.
+A menu brimming with appetizers, salads (more than two dozen), subs, gyros, calzones, wraps, Italian specialties, and more than 30 pizza combinations means Little Pizza King will satisfy your appetite.
+Be sure to come hungry—the place has low prices, large portions, and endless options.
+Their website promise: “We enjoy feeding you just as much as you enjoy eating our food.”
+And it’s true.
+Seating is limited; takeout and delivery ($2.50 on orders of $8 or more) are available.

 395 Washington St.

-This family-owned bakery has been a Brighton institution for more than 50 years.
-Founded by Daniel Handalian in 1959, the bakery remained in his family for more than 40 years before being sold to Wanderleia Silva, who runs it with her family.
-The cakes, pies, cookies, breads, pastries, and muffins are baked in-house daily.
-There is a huge assortment of ethnic treats, ranging from Brazilian and Italian pastries to Jewish sweets.
-The bakery also offers fresh fruit smoothies from the Amazon Fruit Company.
+This family-owned bakery has been a Brighton institution for more than 60 years.
+Founded by Daniel Handalian in 1959, it remained in his family for more than four decades before being sold to Wanda Silva, who runs it with her family.
+The cakes, pies, cookies, breads, pastries, and muffins are baked on the premises daily.
+It has a huge assortment of ethnic treats, ranging from Brazilian and Italian pastries to Jewish sweets.
 Consider a custom or photograph cake for your next big party or special event.
-There are three window stools for those who need their sugar rush before hitting the sidewalk.
+Three window stools accommodate those who need their sugar rush before hitting the sidewalk.

 407 Washington St.

-According to its website, Athan’s has “brought a little bit of Europe to Boston.”
+A mainstay of Brighton for more than a decade, Athan’s prides itself on having “brought a little bit of Europe to Boston.”
 The Mediterranean-inspired menu offers great breakfast, lunch, and dinner options: pastries, eggs, salads, cold sandwiches, hot paninis, and several meat entrées.
-And if you just want something sweet, stop by for specialty cakes, tarts, mousse tortes, gelato, handcrafted chocolate, cookies, or baklava, a favorite Mediterranean pastry with layers of filo pastry, nuts, and honey.
-Rather than taking your treat to go, have a seat inside and enjoy the counter seating and contemporary décor.
-The café’s walls serve as a revolving gallery for local artists.
+For something sweet, treat yourself to one of the specialty cakes, tarts, mousse tortes, gelato, handcrafted chocolate, cookies, or baklava (a Mediterranean pastry with layers of filo, nuts, and honey).
+Have a seat inside and enjoy the contemporary décor.
+The walls serve as a revolving gallery for local artists.

 90 Rogers Park Ave.

-Conveniently located just steps from Washington Street, Rogers Park is a great place to gather with friends to play sports or just catch some fresh air and sun.
+Just steps from Washington Street, Rogers Park is a great place to gather with friends to play sports or just get some sun.
 There are baseball fields, basketball courts, tennis courts, and a playground with a tot-lot.
-The area is dog friendly as well, but beware: it’s not completely fenced in and runaway dogs are a frequent occurrence.
+The area is dog-friendly as well, but beware: it’s not completely fenced in and runaway dogs are a frequent occurrence.